Ford CEO: We’re not going to go to 600-mile range on EVs

 Huge EV batteries won’t make money?

-“All I hear is all these announcements of 450-mile range, a 500-mile range, there was another one today about a three-row crossover, it’s going to go electric,” he said.
-“These batteries are huge; if you have those kind of batteries you will not make money.”
+“All I hear is all these announcements of a 450-mile range, a 500-mile range, there was another one today about a three-row crossover, it’s going to go electric,” he said.
+“These batteries are huge; if you have that kind of batteries you will not make money.”

 “We’re not going to go to 600-mile range,” added Farley.
 “We’re trying to make the smallest possible battery for competitive range.”